-Once you’ve got your playable concept, design a storyboard of the creative that explains the idea on a high-level.
-It also helps visualize the flow of the playable and address questions before they arise.
+Once you’ve got your playable concept, design a storyboard of the creative that explains the idea on a high level.
+This will help you visualize the flow of the playable and address questions before they arise.

-Looking at this example, users can upgrade their character to run faster by pressing the button on-screen before taking them to an actual race against others.
-Including in the storyboard a specific explanation and visual mockup of this upgrade flow makes this feature of the playable more clear for developers - they can then build an accurate version from the start.
+Looking at the example above, users can upgrade their character to run faster by pressing the button on-screen before taking them to an actual race against others.
+Including a specific explanation and visual mockup of this upgrade in the storyboard clarifies this feature for developers - they can then build an accurate version from the start.

 2. Write a game design document

 Game design documents (GDD) are the foundation of the entire design and development process - they describe playable production and expectations at each step in a clear and concise way.
 Whether you’re part of a large or small studio - or even a one-person show - at least one part of a GDD can work for you.
 Having to explain your playable often leads to useful questions, can help improve the production process for current and future creatives, and lead to a better-performing final product.

 Now let’s talk through each part of the GDD so you know what’s important to highlight at each stage.